 https://www.iea.org/articles/fuel-economy-in-germany

-[8] The Dog and Lemon guide and Auto Expert have quite a lot of information on the myriad of things that can go wrong with these technologies.
-Both sites are in the business of selling something (car reviews and direct car sales) but at least they’re honest about what can go wrong with cars and the costs involved.
+[8] The Dog and Lemon guide has quite a lot of information on the myriad of things that can go wrong with these technologies.
+They’re in the business of selling something (car reviews) but at least they’re honest about what can go wrong with cars and the costs involved.

 [9] A litre of petrol burned will produce 2.31kg of carbon dioxide (that seems unbelievable given that a litre of petrol weighs less than that, the reason is that when a molecule of carbon is released it combines with two molecules of oxygen to form carbon dioxide, hence it is heavier than the original amount of fuel burned).